Participatory research

 Participatory research in response to social demand

-To encourage cooperation between stakeholders, the University of Lille provides support that is tailored to the needs of the stakeholders involved.
-The approach used is in line with the Participatory Action Research approach introduced in France by the PARCS research group and based on the work of J. Chevalier, D. Buckles and M. Bourassa.
+In order to promote cooperation between stakeholders, the University of Lille provides support tailored to the needs of the stakeholders involved.
+The approach adopted is that of Participatory Action Research introduced in France by the PARCS research group and based on the work of J. Chevalier, D. Buckles and M. Bourassa.
 This approach is based on a set of ‘skilful means’ that need to be adapted to the problems/situations.
-This technique of knowledge merging is specifically designed to provide a collective response to a given question in a cooperative approach.
+This technique of knowledge fusion is specifically designed to provide a collective answer to a given question in a collaborative approach.

 Who is the Science Shop for?